Pinsplash/halflife2chaos/README.md

 * Want a specific effect?
 Use `chaos_test_effect` followed by a number.
 You can get any effect's number through `chaos_print`.
 * Any CFG files you change must have their change reflected in the same file in all three mods if you wish for the change to apply in all of them.
 You can simply copy the file into the other two mod folders and replace the old version.
 * Saving often will help you progress faster.
-* If necessary, you can leave important NPCs behind.
+* If necessary, you can leave important NPCs behind, except Alyx in the driving parts of Episode Two.
 They will teleport into the next level with you.
 * Enemy NPCs spawned by Chaos are gone forever once killed and remain wounded forever once hurt (unless they regenerate health), even if you reload a save, so don't give up on them.
 * Fast weapon switch is best left off to easily know which weapons you have.
 * Quickclip will not disable weapon switching if enabled by Chaos.